rgeo/activerecord-postgis-adapter/README.md

 ## Development and Support

-RDoc Documentation is available at https://rdoc.info/gems/activerecord-postgis-adapter
+RubyDoc Documentation is available at https://rubydoc.info/gems/activerecord-postgis-adapter

 Contributions are welcome.
 See CONTRIBUTING.md for instructions.